Impact of the protests on Hong Kong’s economy

 This in turn, has led to an increased focus on Singapore, as the place to be for doing business or company incorporation in Asia.

-Now, with Hong Kong in trouble again, analysts are predicting an even bigger flight and shifting of businesses and capital from Hong Kong to Singapore, with business confidence already sinking.
+With Hong Kong in trouble again, analysts are predicting an even bigger flight and shifting of businesses and capital from Hong Kong to Singapore, with business confidence already sinking.

 How Singapore gained from the unrest in Hong Kong?